 Hilda rolled out the driveway to her shift at the UVA Hospital.
-It made her feel good to be able to spell Katharine Dempsey from having to follow Emily to school every other day.
+It made her feel good to be able to spell Katherine Dempsey from having to follow Emily to school every other day.
 She liked the girl, so bright and positive.
 It made her smile just to think of the way Emily approached almost everything she did.

 That week, Emily had a follow-up appointment with Dr. Morgan right after school.
-Katharine was pleased when Hilda volunteered to accompany Emily to the appointment, because it conflicted with a final class in the PhD seminar.
+Katherine was pleased when Hilda volunteered to accompany Emily to the appointment, because it conflicted with a final class in the PhD seminar.
 It was one of Hilda’s days off, so she was at the bike rack when Emily emerged from the main doors.
 They blew down the bike lane on the John W Warner Parkway and followed the bike lanes up to West Main Street to the UVA Medical Center.

 “You’re doing great, Emily,” the physician said after the usual prodding and questions.
 “You can resume normal activity now.”

 “No. But don’t plan on returning to the race circuit this summer.
 Build back slowly.
 There is still some healing going on in there.
 A full recovery by September is certainly possible.”